debezium/container-images/connect-base/0.9/README.md

 ### `STATUS_STORAGE_TOPIC`

-This environment variable is required when running the Kafka Connect service.
+This environment variable should be provided when running the Kafka Connect service.
 Set this to the name of the Kafka topic where the Kafka Connect services in the group store connector status.
 The topic must have a single partition and be highly replicated (e.g., 3x or more).

 ### `BOOTSTRAP_SERVERS`